wyc/haskell-intro/haskell-intro.md

 Arrive by 2017-05-08 10:04:09.234585398 UTC
 ```

-# Algebriac Data Types
+# Algebraic Data Types

-Sum and product types together make up the _algebriac data types_ (ADTs) in Haskell.
+Sum and product types together make up the _algebraic data types_ (ADTs) in Haskell.
 These are not to be confused with _abstract data types_.
-There are also _generic algebriac data types_ (GADTs), but those are out of scope for this presentation.
+There are also _generic algebraic data types_ (GADTs), but those are out of scope for this presentation.

 ```haskell
 -- Sum Types are combined with '|',